-This hilarious dad prank might be the best ever
+Best (worst) trick ever?
+See how this dad hilariously pranked his wife

 Soon after, Wesson texts a photo of himself and his son, sporting matching shaved heads.

 As Rayena continues to panic, Wesson finally comes clean, admitting that the photos were Photoshopped and there has been no head-shaving.
-Rayena's family photos can go on as planned.
+Rayena's family photo shoot can go on as planned.

 Wesson says he watched Photoshop tutorials to create his prank photos, and created the convincing images himself.

-Note: Editor's note: This story was originally published on April 6, 2017.
-It's still hilarious.